✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 • ⚠️ Auto complete and add subtasks triggers are exceptions; they're not supported in this case.

-Step 3: Customize the form's banner
+Step 3: Customize the form's style

 Step 4: Add questions to the form

-By default, new forms are populated with name and email fields.
-You can keep or remove these fields, as well as add additional options.
+By default, new forms are populated with name and email fields — you can keep or remove these fields, as well as add additional options.

 2. Scroll to the question type you want to add to the form.